Deryck Whibley: Personal life

-Whibley was born in the Toronto suburb of Scarborough and raised in Ajax, Ontario, and attended Southwood Park Public School.
-He grew up in a single parent household.
-Whibley has an interest in architecture and has said he would like to design houses if he was not a musician.
-As a teenager, he attended Exeter High School.
-It was there that he and his bandmates were discovered while playing at their War of the Bands.
-In high school, Whibley was the captain of his basketball team.

-In 2003, Whibley dated Hilton Hotels heiress and reality TV celebrity Paris Hilton.

 Whibley married fellow singer Avril Lavigne in 2006.
 The couple occasionally performed together and have spoken about their relationship in interviews.
 Whibley and Lavigne began dating when she was 19 years old, after being friends since she was 17.
 The wedding was held on July 15, 2006.
 About 110 guests attended the wedding, which was held at a private estate in Montecito, California.

-After a little over three years of marriage Lavigne filed for divorce on October 9, 2009 and the divorce was finalised on November 16, 2010.
+After a little over three years of marriage, Lavigne filed for divorce on October 9, 2009, and the divorce was finalised on November 16, 2010.

 On August 30, 2015, Whibley married model Ariana Cooper in Los Angeles.
-Their first child was born in March 2020.
-Their second child was born in March 2023.
+Their first child was born in February 2020.
+Their second child was born in February 2023.
+They lived in Encino from 2016 to 2020.

+On October 8, 2024, Whibley released a memoir, Walking Disaster.
+In the memoir, he alleged that the former manager of Sum 41, Greig Nori, psychologically and sexually abused him for several years, and had "groomed" him.
+According to Whibley, he met Nori at age 16, when the latter was 34.
+He alleged that the manager offered him drugs and accused him of homophobia when he attempted to end their relationship.
+Nori, who has denied the allegations, hired a defamation lawyer in response.
+He was fired as the band's manager in 2005, at Whibley's request.
+Nori is the co-lead vocalist of Treble Charger.

 Health issues

 Whibley has chronic back pain due to a series of back injuries, starting with a slipped disc during a 2007 concert.

 On August 5, 2010, Whibley was hospitalized after he was attacked in a bar in Japan late at night by three unknown individuals.
-After an MRI scan, it was revealed that Whibley herniated a disc in his back for the fourteenth time.
+After an MRI scan, it was revealed that Whibley herniated a disc in his back for the 14th time.
 Although advised against performing, Whibley rejoined the band on August 8 in Osaka for the Summer Sonic Festival.
 The back injuries, alongside severe anxiety, caused Whibley to self-medicate with alcohol.
 Whibley again injured his back in April 2013, causing him to miss shows.

 On May 17, 2014, Whibley announced that, a month earlier, he had been hospitalized for alcoholism with severe liver and kidney damage.

+On July 31, 2024, Sum 41 cancelled several tour dates after Whibley had again injured his back.